List of Sex and the City characters: Trey MacDougal

-Dr. Trey MacDougal (Kyle MacLachlan) is Charlotte's knight in shining armor archetype.
-It was a fairytale beginning when Trey's cab screeched to a stop in the street to avoid hitting her as she was fleeing a bad date.
-Charlotte was a damsel in distress, he, a knight in a yellow cab.
+Dr. Trey MacDougal (Kyle MacLachlan) is the archetype of Charlotte's knight in shining armor fantasy.
+The two met when Trey's cab screeched to a stop in the street to avoid hitting her as she was fleeing a bad date.
+It was a fairytale beginning; Charlotte was a damsel in distress, he, a knight in a yellow cab.

 Trey is a Park Avenue cardiologist with blue blood and deep brown eyes.
 With his pedigree comes social status, a country house and wealth.
-Add to that chiseled chin his perfectly coiffed hair and he is the stuff that dreams (especially Charlotte's) are made of.
-He also has exceptional manners and is always considerate in an old-fashioned way.
-However, despite Trey being exactly the perfect model of what Charlotte looks for in a husband, she finds the reality to be quite different.
-While on the surface, Trey seems Charlotte's perfect match, behind closed doors the couple faces some real-life problems: Trey is impotent, and his overbearing mother tries to maintain her power over Trey and drive a wedge between the married couple.
-They try to work things out and do succeed in conquering his sexual dysfunctions.
-But when they start to have problems conceiving, Trey ultimately becomes too overwhelmed.
-On the day when Charlotte succeeds in projecting the ultimate in connubial bliss—a photo spread in a magazine featuring her Park Avenue apartment—she and Trey split up and he moves back in with his mother.
+With his chiseled chin, his perfectly coiffed hair, and his exceptional manners, he is the perfect model of what Charlotte looks for in a husband.

+However, she finds the reality of their life together to be quite different.
+While on the surface, Trey seems Charlotte's perfect match, behind closed doors the couple faces some real-life problems: Trey is impotent, and his overbearing mother, Bunny (Frances Sternhagen), tries to maintain her power over Trey and drive a wedge between the married couple.
+They try to work things out and do succeed in conquering his sexual dysfunction.
+But when they start to have problems conceiving, Trey becomes overwhelmed.
+On the day when Charlotte succeeds in projecting the ultimate marital bliss—a photo spread in a magazine featuring her Park Avenue apartment—she and Trey split up and he moves back in with his mother.